-A proud history spanning more than 125 years.
+A proud history spanning 130 years.

 St Catherine’s School was founded in 1896 when teacher Miss Jeanie Hood opened a school in Templeton Street, Castlemaine, which she named Castlemaine Ladies’ College.